atchoko02/serve-me-serve-you/README.md

 # Serve Me Serve You

-A full-stack web application for small- and medium-sized businesses to generate automated product recommendation questionnaires for their customers.
+A full-stack web application for small and medium-sized businesses to generate automated product recommendation questionnaires for their customers.

 ## Project Structure